Kuchbhisamyak/Gesture-Controlled-Robotic-Arm/README.md

 ## Acknowledgments

-- Special thanks to the Robotics and Aviation Club at RCOEM for their support.
+- Special thanks to the Robotics and Aviation Club at RCOEM for their support and 3D printing.
 - Inspired by various open-source robotics projects in the community.
+- CAD design reference from limpsquid.
+- Project concept reference from smartbuilds.io.

 ---